markguinn/silverstripe-shop-downloadable/README.md

 - Download links should not be guessable
 - Download links should be different for each customer/order for the same file
 - Downloads should be logged
+- Compatible with markguinn/silverstripe-cloudassets module for storing downloads on CDN

 Installation